GGayton/ProjectyBoi-v1.1/README.txt

  - streamer            | seperate sub-window to view and check images (for aligning objects, checking over exposure etc.)
  - measurement         | macrosync all components together

+The entire measurement works using QSemaphore to track when to project an image and when to acquire one, and using queue, which is a first in first out queue to pass information between threads.

+Each *******_cond object is a QSemaphore object which works using .acquire(), which acquires on token from the object.
+If a token is not there to be taken, then the thread pauses until there is a token available.

+The behaviour of the UI in taking a measurement immediately after a measurement is not 100% tested.
+For critical measurements, would suggest closing projecyboi and rerunning the script.
 ===============================================================
 CONVERSION:
 ===============================================================